 17. Frankie & Alice (2010)

 A Canadian film at the outset, ‘Frankie & Alice’ is set around Frankie – one of the best strippers at an LA club.
 On a girls’ night, when Frankie agrees to go out with a bartender when they’re about to have sex, Frankie’s alter-ego takes charge and attacks the bartender.
 After losing her job because of the frantic episode, the same happenstance occurs again, twice, to Frankie’s dismay.
 As she visits a doctor for her therapy, it is later revealed that apart from her actual personality, she bears two other personas – one of a 7-year-old kid and another of a racist white woman named Alice.
-The phase of her healing and her getting to know all of her personalities who originated because of her troubled childhood cause Frankie to heal slowly and come back to be a normal person.
-Although not Halle Berry’s best movie, to begin with, the movie was still praised for her efforts.
+The phase of her healing and her getting to know all of her personalities who originated because of her troubled childhood cause Frankie to heal slowly and come back to being a regular person.
+Although not Halle Berry‘s best movie, to begin with, the movie was still praised for her efforts.

 Read More: Best Exorcism Movies of All Time

 David is a psychologist who lives along with his 9-year-old daughter Emily in upstate New York following the apparent suicide of his wife.
 As the father-daughter duo tries to cope with life, David is disturbed about Emily’s imaginary friend Charlie whom she claims to play with.
 After the mysterious death of their cat and David’s girlfriend in the same bathtub, David’s suspicion soars, and he gets even more aggressive to know the whereabouts of Charlie.
 Later, it is revealed that David has a multiple personality disorder and that Charlie is his own subconscious yet violent self.
 Although the film boasts of a superb star cast, the storyline and the overall premise were termed illogical and silly by many critics.